rfaulhaber/roam/literature/the-philosophy-of-living-experience.md

 -   [[Plato]] defined the dialectic as &ldquo;a conversation of the soul with itself concerning any subject whatever&rdquo;
 -   The dialectical process is a form of organizing character
 -   The dialectical process, broadly, is two opposite tendencies whose antagonistic relationship develops a new organizational model containing each part
-    -   Health / illness => immunity, two groups going to war and creating a treaty, etc.
+    -   Health / illness =&gt; immunity, two groups going to war and creating a treaty, etc.
 -   The dialectical process has its origins in the Milesian school
 -   The formal originator of the dialectical means of thinking in the west was [[Heraclitus the Obscure]]
 -   Heraclitus thought that fire was the basis of all things